 CReSTeD acts as a source of schools and centres which parents can use as their first step towards making a placement decision which will be critical to their child's educational future.
 CReSTeD is a valuable resource for parents, educational advisers and schools.

 CReSTeD was established in 1989, we maintain a Register of Schools accredited for their provision for children with Specific Learning Difficulties.
 These schools cover all levels of provision for SpLD pupils and include both state and independent provision.

-The Register is published annually and is obtainable from the CReSTeD Administrator.
-To encourage accuracy, Council require schools to inform it of significant changes which impact on provision for its dyslexic pupils.
+The Register is published via this website and in digital formats, a printed copy can be obtained from the CReSTeD Administrator.
+To encourage accuracy, Council require schools to inform it of significant changes which impact on provision for its pupils with Specific Learning Difficulties..

-Digital versions of the Register and Information Pack are available in pdf, iBook and ebook formats.
+Digital versions of the Register and Information Pack are available in pdf, iBook and eBook formats.
 Please refer to the downloads page for more information.

 Original established by the BDA, the Dyslexia Institute (now Dyslexia Action) along with others, to produce an authoritative list of schools, both maintained and independent.

 Helen Arkell Dyslexia Centre, Arkell Lane, Farnham, Surrey, GU10 3BL